Health Canada

 Ottawa, Ontario

 Marino Labinaz did his undergraduate and medical training at Queens University followed by a three-year residency in Internal Medicine at the University of Western Ontario.
 He received his fellowship in Internal Medicine in 1991 and his fellowship in Cardiology in 1992.
 Following his training in Cardiology, he completed a two-year interventional fellowship at Duke University Medical Centre after which he returned to the Heart Institute as a full time member of the Division of Cardiology in 1994.
 He is currently a Full Professor in the Department of Medicine at the University of Ottawa.
-Clinically, his areas of expertise are in interventional cardiology, acute coronary syndromes and acute cardiac care.
-He serves as the Director of the Cardiac Catheterization Laboratory and the Interventional Cardiology Fellowship Program at the University of Ottawa Heart Institute.
-He has published over 185 research publications, presentations, book chapters and reviews.
+Clinically, his areas of expertise are in interventional cardiology, acute coronary syndromes, structural cardiac interventions and acute cardiac care.
+He served as the Director of the Cardiac Catheterization Laboratory and the Interventional Cardiology Program at the University of Ottawa Heart Institute.
+He is currently the Director of Coronary Unit.
+He has published over 300 research publications, presentations, book chapters and reviews.
 He serves on the editorial board of Current Cardiology Reviews and does reviews for a number of journals including Circulation, the American Heart Journal and the Canadian Journal of Cardiology.

 Medical Director, Winnipeg Regional Health Authority, Cardiac Sciences Program,